The answer is YES, a furnace is capable of causing CO poisoning.

-The furnaces that operate on gas fuel produce colorless, odorless, poisonous gas carbon monoxide(CO).
+Furnaces that operate on gas fuel produce colorless, odorless, poisonous gas called carbon monoxide(CO).
 Production of CO is average in the combustion process then sealed within the walls of the heat exchanger.
-In a correctly working furnace, the gas is direct out of the flue pipe.
+In a correctly working furnace, the gas is directed out of the flue pipe.

 The continuous operation furnace creates residue.
-If the residue also starts burning and not cleaned, that will emit more carbon monoxide.
+If the residue also starts burning and is not cleaned, that will emit more carbon monoxide.
 If the furnace doesn’t receive proper maintenance, there is a possibility of gas leakage due to several faults or cracks.
 CO leak can slowly mix-up with your indoor air and immediately start impacting your family members’ health.

 The symptoms of carbon monoxide poisoning seem like normal medical conditions.
 One should see a medical advisor immediately for a diagnosis.

 5. Get yearly support on your heater: The main thing you can do to prevent CO leaks from your heater is to get annual servicing of your furnace and complete HVAC.
 During maintenance, our technician will ensure the furnace’s wellness with safeguard measures, including comprehensive cleaning and an investigation during which they can distinguish and fix any possible issues with your unit.